 Inspired by Andy Goldsworthy, a renowned nature artist, this class encourages students to create art from the natural world.
-After viewing and discussing examples of nature art, students will create masterpieces of their own, using natural objects discovered around the Dana Brown Overnight Center.
+After viewing and discussing examples of nature art, students will use natural objects to create ephemeral art that represents their relationship with the natural world.
 Class concludes with a "gallery walk" of students' artistic creations!
 Capacity: 40 students; Length of program: 90 minutes; Fee: \$5 per student